Outer space for RAAGs: Combinatorial and metric structure of blowups

 \begin{definition} A point $x\in \Min(v)\subset \USP$ is a \emph{branch point for $v$} if the link of $x$ in $\Min(v)$ is strictly smaller than the link of $x$ in $\USP$.
 Denote the branch locus of $v$ by $\Br(v)$. \end{definition}

+(Recall that the link of a point $x$ in a CAT(0) metric space $X$ is defined to be the boundary of a small ball centered at $x$.
+This is standard terminology; the reader should not confuse this with the graphical links used elsewhere in this paper.)

 If $v$ is central, then $\Min(v)=\USP$ and hence $\Br(v)=\emptyset$.
-No \GW\ partition can split a central $v$, so in every blowup a characteristic cycle for $v$ consists of a single edge with its vertices identified.
+No \GW\ partition can split a central $v$, so in every blowup a characteristic cycle for $v$ consists of a single edge which is a loop.
 For the rest of this section we assume that $v$ is not central, and show that in this case the location of hyperplanes in $\USP$ is determined by branch loci of minsets.